 Please note that if you miss your scheduled appointment, you will again be placed at the end of any waiting list and must establish another appointment.

-LOW-COST SPAY/NEUTER CLINIC (Open to any pet owner.
-The pet does not have to be adopted from the DCSPCA to use the clinic)
+LOW-COST SPAY/NEUTER CLINIC for dogs, house cats and feral cats.
+These services are available to anyone... your pet/feral cat does not have to been adopted from the DCSPCA to use the clinic services.

 Do you need a speaker for your club or organization?